Bullet Journal Future Log To Plan A Successful Year

 Finally, you can create your future lof on one spread by adding all the months on one side and all the notes on the other.

-It’s an easy win if you want at a glance view, and it is pretty easy to set up.
+It’s an easy win if you want an at-a-glance view, and it is pretty easy to set up.

 However, you might find that this setup doesn’t give you enough space for all the appointments and deadlines.